Flat Foot Surgery in Singapore

 • 1998 Enid Lindt Prize in Clinical Surgery

-• 1995 Public Services Department Full Medical scholarship
+• 1995 Public Services Department Full Medical Scholarship

 Frequently Asked Questions about Flat Foot Surgery

-3How can I improve my foot arch?
+1How can I improve my foot arch?

-Before discussing flat foot reconstruction surgery with your doctor in Singapore, there are some ways to reduce the pain associated with flat feet.
+Before discussing flat foot reconstruction surgery with your doctor in Singapore, there are some ways to manage the pain associated with flat feet.
 For example, some exercises can help to strengthen your arches.
 From heel stretches to arch lifts, these exercises can be done at home with little or no equipment needed.
 However, do check with your doctor before doing these exercises.
 Your trusted orthopaedic specialist may also recommend stretches suitable for your condition.

-4Do low arches cause overpronation?
+2Do low arches cause overpronation?

 Pronation is the natural motion of your foot that occurs when you walk or run.
 Yet, when the arch on the inside of your foot flattens out, it can cause overpronation.
 In this case, the heel bone rotates inward and can cause excessive movement in the ankle joint and instability in the knee joint.
 Flat feet are a major risk factor for overpronation as they lack arches.